Adwords Traps

 Google is a great company and their Adwords product has changed the world of advertising.
 It has made a lot of people rich, but there are some down-sides.

 Google has some built-in traps that new account owners should know about.
 If you make a wrong choice during Setup then your allocated spend could be gone in a flash!
-Remember, they (Google) have your banking info.
+Remember, they (Google) have your banking info, and if you make a mistake they will probably not issue a refund.

 3. Every time Google tells you that a particular choice is "recommended", view that choice as a red flag.
 It may be OK to choose, but it probably isn't.
 Read about it or give me a call for an explanation.

 4. Google will provide suggestions or "Recommendations".
 Many of these suggestions are for Google's benefit.
-Maybe 6 out of ten is worthwhile.
+Maybe a couple of them is worthwhile.

 John Greer